po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/25-Stu_Moment-Format/README.md

 ## 🏆 Bonus

-* If you have fully completed the above tasks, here is something you and your partner can work through as an
+* If you have fully completed the above tasks, here is something you and your partner can work through as an bonus exercise.
+Read the docs to find how to measure the difference between two time stamps with `Moment.js`.

 * Check the [solution](./Solved/assets/js/script.js) after class and compare it against your own file.